-Life assurance owned by a private company insuring the life of a key person in the firm who is not a shareholder.
+Keyman Protection is a form of Life assurance.
+It is owned by the key person’s employer.
+It insures the life of a key person in the firm who is not a shareholder.

 Many small businesses rely heavily on the skills or technical expertise of a single person.
 Where the person is a shareholder, the firm would normally use shareholder protection.
 However, sometimes the key person is not a shareholder and so a different arrangement would be needed.